Nate-NM/Project_NM/edgemap_scope.md

 Some

-1. Be able to talk to the Teledatics TD-XPAH Halow boards, drivers are brought in via DKMS module currently on Pi-OS.
+#1.
+Be able to talk to the Teledatics TD-XPAH Halow boards, drivers are brought in via DKMS module currently on Pi-OS.
-    a.
+    #a.
 As a stretch goal here, I'd love to customize their scripts/drivers here to allow me to wire these units directly in via the SPI pins.
 Allegedly possible, but I've not had luck so far.
-Otherwise current USB connection will work
+Otherwise #current USB connection will work

+After a bunch of testing the last few days. i think i want to drop the Halow board for now, at least until we find something with more power. range is not much,if any, improved from the
+Alfa 2.4/5.9 GHz units and throughput is much much worse. plus all the tweaking needed to keep things like packet aggregation working , its just too finicky.
+I think i want to fall back to a good powerful wifi card and a LoRa radio.
+Have both in operation and fall back to the Lora card when WiFi cuts out

 2. Mesh communication
     a.
-Ideally over both the Halow board and via a rak4631 LoRa board
+Ideally over both the WiFi board and via a rak4631 LoRa board
 3. Data
     a.
 Location data for all members of the mesh.
 I'm buying GPS dongles so the Pi's will have their own location data
     b. text messaging over Halow and LoRa